5 Tips & Considerations While Caring for Elderly Parents at Home

 Many states offer self-directed long-term care services for adults who qualify for Medicaid.
 While services and benefits vary state by state, some state Medicaid programs allow spouses, children, legal guardians, and other family members to receive payment for providing at-home care services.
 If your parent is on Medicaid, or you think they may qualify, contact your state Medicaid office to learn about eligibility, coverage, and benefits.

 Long-term care insurance is a growing type of insurance that covers various long-term care services.
 Similar to other types of insurance, individuals pay a monthly premium to receive pre-determined benefits should they require long-term care services as they age.
 Some long-term care insurance policies will pay spouses or other family members who live in the home of the elderly parent they care for.
 If your parent has long-term care insurance, contact the insurance provider to determine if the policy allows family members to receive payment for care.

 The final option to consider if you are seeking payment for long-term care services is to ask your parent to pay you for the care you are providing.
-Very little in this world comes free, and depending on the financial circumstance of your aging parent, they may be more than willing to pay you to provide care than pay a nursing home or another facility.
+Very little in this world comes free, and depending on the financial circumstance of your elderly parent, they may be more than willing to pay you to provide care than pay a nursing home or another facility.
 Establish a personal care agreement to document wages, services, and other terms of the agreement; this will help keep the situation professional and avoid conflict.

 Depending on your situation and circumstance, getting paid for care may be more of a hassle and headache than it is worth.
 In other situations, it can be a helpful boost that allows additional financial freedom that makes providing care, purchasing products or home modifications, and services for your parent a bit easier.
 It is up to you and the person in your care to decide what is right for your unique situation, but Tranquility is here to help you navigate that journey!